 ➡️ You can also do a day trip to stunning Annecy – which is probably one of the most beautiful towns in France and quite close to Geneva.

-Of course, there are also many other excursions you can take.
-A day trip to Mount Blanc is such an option – it is still on my own bucket list though.
+- Of course, there are also many other excursions you can take.
+A day trip to Mont Blanc is such an option – it is still on my own bucket list though.

 Geneva is an interesting and fun city to visit in Switzerland – though it surely is not THE top place to see in the country, it has many beautiful places.
 Especially for those who are into politics, history, or watches Geneva is a must-visit.

 Stay safe and enjoy!